ad-si/TaskLite/docs-source/faqs.md

 Not locking you in is one of the most important aspects of TaskLite.
 Therefore it supports numerous export formats:

+- JSON - All tasks as one JSON array
 - [NDJSON](http://ndjson.org/) - One JSON object per task
 - CSV
 - SQL